 You will be notified by July 1 or three business days after you take the exam, whichever is later, if you may switch your registration to CHEN 1211.

 - What is the chemistry placement process?

-- Students who are required to take a general chemistry class are preregistered by the University in CHEN 1201.
+- Students who are required to take a general chemistry class may be preregistered by the University in CHEN 1201.
 Students with a stronger chemistry background may wish to instead take CHEN 1211.
 Note, some majors require only one semester of chemistry; please check with your academic advisor to confirm your chemistry requirement.
 See the list of criteria above for how you can qualify.

 - Who needs to take the Chemistry Readiness Exam?

 - Only those students who wish to take the full general chemistry sequence in one semester instead of two (CHEN 1201 and CHEN 1203).
 Also, if you qualify by other criteria (listed at the top of this web page) you do not need to take the Chemistry Readiness Exam to enroll in CHEN 1211; talk to your academic advisor to change your enrollment.

 - I took AP/IB Chemistry; will that qualify me for CHEN 1211?

 - Taking AP/IB Chemistry alone is not enough to qualify; you must also receive a high-enough score on the AP or IB test.
 See the top of the web page for the list of ways to qualify.

 - I got a 5 on the AP Chemistry exam; can I pass out of CHEN 1201/CHEN 1203 and/or CHEN 1211?